 - Antidepressants: These drugs are usually used for treating depression.
 Some of them are also approved for the treatment of pain.
 Possible side effects include nausea, dry mouth, low blood pressure, irregular heartbeat and fatigue.

-Manual and physical therapy
+Manual therapy and treatments based on physical stimuli

 - Massages: Various massage techniques are used to relax muscles and ease tension.